 Unipar is a Brazilian company incorporated on May 28, 1969, which operates in the chemical and petrochemical segment through its three production units strategically located in Cubatão (SP/Brazil), Santo André (SP/Brazil) and Bahía Blanca (Argentina), to meet the demand from Brazil and other countries.
-Unipar also holds interest in Solalban, a power generation company in Argentina, and interest in Tucano Holding, a wind power generation comapny in Brazil.
+Unipar also holds interest in Solalban, a power generation company in Argentina, and interest in Tucano Holding and Veleiros, wind power generation companies, and Lar do Sol, a solar power generation company in Brazil.

 Working in capital-intensive segments, since its creation, Unipar contributes to the industrial development of Brazil, has access to the capital and banking market as a fundraising sources and continuously seeks to generate value for its shareholders and other stakeholders.
 The company stand out as the largest producer of chlorine/soda in South America and the second largest producer of PVC (Polyvinyl Chloride), also produces sodium hypochlorite, hydrochloric acid and dichloroethane, the basic raw materials to produce PVC.
 Unipar’s products are used as inputs in the textile, pulp and paper, food, beverage, medicine and construction industries, among others.